BPing/crysyan/README.md

 *  **Config**

 ### `ifrName`
-Name of iframe
+Name of iframe.
+You do not need to set this value if it is not necessary.
+Normally, it's ok to use the default values.
 ### `projectPath`
-Path of  crysyan project
+Path of  crysyan project.
 ### `canvas`
 * `width`
 Width of the  canvas